David Cameron resigns from UK Parliament

 Story highlights

+- Cameron: "I now look forward to a life outside of Westminster, but hope to continue to play a part in public service"

-- Had been in Parliament since 2001
+- The former Prime Minister had been in Parliament since 2001

 (CNN)From world leader to the wilderness in just under three months.

-David Cameron, the former British Prime Minister has announced he will stand down as a member of parliament for his constituency of Witney immediately, triggering a by-election.
+David Cameron, the former British Prime Minister, has announced he will stand down as a member of Parliament for his constituency of Witney immediately, triggering a by-election.

-Cameron, who has worked in Parliament since 2001, stepped down as Prime minister in the aftermath of the Brexit vote in which the UK decided to leave the European Union.
+Cameron, who has served in Parliament since 2001, stepped down as Prime Minister in the aftermath of June's Brexit vote in which the UK decided to leave the European Union.

 He had previously said that he was "keen to continue" in his role as a backbench MP after stepping away from Downing Street but has since decided such a role is untenable.